Gmail Inbox Delivery: Evolution and Predictions for 2019

 They might very well also introduce CTA on this, you never know.

 Developers and marketers can add a small script to their email header to enable this feature.
 Learn more about it here.

 Gmail doesn’t take guarantee that your promotion Annotation will display on all your user’s inboxes.
 It mostly depends on how users have been interacting with your emails in the past.

-Gmail putting AI in play:
+Gmail injecting AI in its framework

 There is no doubt that all technologies and channels have started getting a touch of machine learning and Artificial intelligence in them, and email is not untouched.